tdwg/website/conferences/2024/biss-abstract-submission/index.md

 - Draft = authors have editing rights; editors see as read-only; authors must submit the abstract for review for the abstract to be released for editorial assessment.
 - In pre-submission review = authors see as read-only; technical editors are able to make changes to the abstract and add comments.
 Authors may see these updates but will not be able to make changes until volume editors release the abstract back to the authors using the `Send Feedback` button.
 Pressing the `Send Feedback` button returns the abstract to Draft mode so that authors may respond.
-- Once your abstract has been Approved, the submitting author will need to Submit to journal and complete the final publication checklist (this consists of multiple screens; please be sure to follow it to the end).
+- Once your abstract has been Approved, the submitting author will need to `Submit to the journal` and complete the final publication checklist (this consists of multiple screens; please be sure to follow it to the end).
 It then proceeds to Layout and is in a queue to be Published.
 The final deadline for submission to the journal will be determined.
 Make sure that the submitting author will be available until the process is complete.
 - If you fail to complete the final publication checklist, your abstract may be marked as Incomplete submission.
 You will get three automated warnings to remedy this before the system automatically buries/removes your submission from the publication queue.
 - Both authors and technical editors can send email (see icon near the top of the page) to co-authors and/or editors at any time during the pre-approval process; this does not change the status of the manuscript. _If you use this step, please fully reference your manuscript ID, the issue(s) and the person(s) you think should be responding to the email._ The system sends individual emails out so no one receiving them knows who else is being asked to address your question.
 If in doubt, email [editor@tdwg.org](mailto:editor@tdwg.org) outside of the system instead.
 - For an abstract associated with SPNHC-TDWG 2024 to be published, the presenter must be fully registered (i.e., any assessed fee paid) for the conference.